DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 Storing the Order of Tasks
 ---------------------

 The client-side gantt allows [reordering tasks](desktop/reodering_tasks.md) using drag and drop.
 So if you use this feature, you'll have to store this order in the database.
-You can check the common description here.
+You can [check the common description here](desktop/server_side.md#storingtheorderoftasks).

 Let's now add this feature to our app.

 ###Enable tasks reordering on the client

-Firstly, we need to allow users to change task order in the UI.
-Open Index view and update configuration of gantt:
+Firstly, we need to allow users to change the tasks order in the UI.
+Open the "Index" view and update the configuration of gantt:

 {{snippet public/index.html}}
 ~~~js
 gantt.config.order_branch = true;/*!*/